Loading...

 How to consume KFC without glucose spikes

-Drink plenty of water to help your body process the glucose more efficiently and maintain normal blood sugar levels.
+Drink plenty of water to help your body process excess glucose more efficiently.

 Monitor Portion Sizes